 The South Shore: Poipu, Koloa, and Lawai:

-The Southside of Kauai has sunny and dry weather for most of the year, great for swimming in the stunning calming beaches.
-The highlight attractions on the south shore are the beaches around the Poipu area and Spouting Horn.
+The Southside of Kauai has the best weather because it has sunny and dry weather for both summer and winter, great for swimming in the stunning calming beaches.
+The south side has the best beaches because it’s home to Poipu Beach and Spouting Horn.

+Poipu is Kauai’s most popular tourist area, it has the biggest concentration of luxury hotels including big resorts, condos, golf courses, great shopping, nightlife, and dining options.
 Other towns on the south side are Lawai, Old Koloa Town, Omao, and Kalaheo.
-Poipu is Kauai’s most popular tourist area, it has the biggest concentration of luxury hotels including big resorts, condos, golf courses, great shopping, nightlife, and dining options;

 1. Poipu, where to stay in Kauai for first time visitors